msaraiva/docker-alpine/dockerfiles/elixir-dev/1.0.5/README.md

 Image size: **48.12 MB**

+See [Erlang/Elixir on Alpine Linux](https://github.com/msaraiva/alpine-erlang) to learn more about creating **minimal Erlang/Elixir docker images with Alpine Linux**.

 > **Notice:** If you don't need to download dependencies or compile anything, you can use [msaraiva/elxir](https://registry.hub.docker.com/u/msaraiva/elixir/) which is much smaller.

 The following packages are pre-installed: